daniilgriga/Patcher/README.md

 ![thelp 0Ah function](imagesRDM/thelp0Ah.png)

 At address 0x0132 we see byte 1e<sub>16</sub> = 30<sub>10</sub> characters user can enter, this is more than the allocated buffer, which means we can change the program code with our input.
-Idea: let's change the address from 0x0113 to 0x0132 at address 0x0143.
+**IDEA:** let's change the address from 0x0113 to 0x0132 at address 0x0143.
 Then we are comparing two identical strings.
 This combination of symbols breaks the program:

 ![solve1](imagesRDM/solve1.png)